Cullen’s entire world was one giant headache.

 “Fine,” he lied.

 He’d dealt with demons before, of course, but this one had been so unexpected, it had startled him beyond reason.
-Leaping out at him out of a perfectly clear autumn day, it reminded him how thin the Veil was, how vulnerable they all were.
+It reminded him how thin the Veil was, how vulnerable they all were.
 Even the most pastoral of farmlands was a potential demon spawning-ground.
 As if he needed more reason to feel paranoid about the creatures.

 Well, never mind that, Cullen thought.
 Shaken or no, headache or no, the troops needed their commander to show strength.
 He set his feelings of fear and weakness aside and lifted his chin.